2023 Scholar Announcement!

-Shanan Riley, from Illinois, will be attending Smith College in the fall.
+Shanan Riley, from Millstadt Illinois, is attending Smith College.

 Please join us in welcoming them to TSI’s family of scholars!